2022 Long Distance Training (LDT) Rides Information

 - BE PREPARED Riders on LDT rides at all levels must be self-sufficient, though leaders and other participants will try to help you with any difficulties if able.
 Make sure your bike is in good condition, particularly for the longer distances.
 Riders should bring tools/parts/pump for fixing flat tires and cash/cell phone for emergencies.
 Ride leaders will generally NOT stop the entire ride to wait for one rider with a flat tire or mechanical problem.
 Please attach a handlebar clip so you can read the route sheet while riding – we do not wait at every turn.

-- ROUTE SHEETS Due to COVID for 2021 we will not provide printed route sheets at the start!
-Please print route sheets at home and/or download to your GPS.
+- ROUTE SHEETS for all groups will be available at the start, however if you can print a route sheet at home and bring it with you it will be appreciated.
+All route sheets are posted before the rides on the WW web site.
 We have a web page that has route sheets and online maps/GPS files – see link from each ride listing.
 We try to make the route sheets as accurate as possible and update them often - please notify us of any mistakes/omissions you discover.

 - REGROUPS are designated on all route sheets.
-The LDT rides attract a diverse level of riders, some of whom prefer to ride alone or in smaller groups at their own pace, especially this year due to COVID.
-If riding with a riding group, riders traveling at a markedly slower pace than their group should not expect the group to wait for them.
+The LDT rides attract a diverse level of riders, some of whom prefer to ride alone or in smaller groups at their own pace.
+With all levels (including the “C-“), riders traveling at a markedly slower pace than their group should not expect the group to wait for them.
 C riders will have two sign up sheets.
 The "C-" group will progress at a social C pace with mandatory regroups.
 The "C+" group accommodates those who want a faster C group as well as riders who want to ride the C route at their own pace (slower or faster) without mandatory regroups.
 The C- and C+ groups ride the same route.

 - WET WEATHER Rides will generally be canceled in the event of moderate rain.
 Subscribe to the “wwbc-RIDES” email list if you want to be notified of cancellations.
 When rides involve a significant drive to the start we often make a decision the previous day based on the forecast.
 See the web site under the EMAIL LISTS menu item for subscription information.